mwvgroup/Photometric-Classification/docs/source/getting_running/quick_start.rst

 within an environment, see the API documentation.
 We here outline how to use the command line interface.

+See *run_pipeline.sh* for a **complete** list of commands that were run as part of our analysis.
+In principle, all light curve fits considered by this project can be reproduced by running ``bash run_pipeline.sh``.

 Creating a Config File
 ----------------------